Beltone Hearing Aid Reviews From an Audiologist in 2025

 • Behind the ear (BTE)

-Beltone Serene can be tailored to address hearing loss from mild to profound.
+Beltone Serene can be tailored to address hearing loss ranging from mild to severe.
 Serene styles include rechargeable and disposable battery options.
 The microRIE is Beltone’s smallest rechargeable hearing aid to date.

-One thing that sets Serene apart is the natural sound quality it produces.
-The hearing aids reduce extraneous background noise, enabling the wearer to home in on conversations.
-They’re also easy to use for streaming.
+Serene’s natural sound quality sets it apart, as it reduces extraneous background noise, enabling the wearer to home in on conversations.
+These devices are also easy to use for streaming.
 Simply double-tap your hearing aid to stream audio, including incoming calls, from your smartphone or tablet directly into your hearing aids.

-Beltone Serene is the only hearing aid in Beltone’s lineup that connects to Auracast Bluetooth broadcast technology.
-Auracast enables Beltone Serene users to connect directly to public audio sources in places like the airport and lecture halls.
+Serene is the only hearing aid in Beltone’s lineup that connects to Bluetooth LE Audio and Auracast.
+Auracast next-generation technology enables users to easily connect directly to public audio sources in places like the airport and lecture halls.
+No technological skills are needed to use Auracast — your hearing aids and smartphone do the work for you.
 Auracast also supports connection to Beltone’s new TV-Streamer+ accessory for more comfortable TV watching, even in a group.

 Beltone Achieve

 The award-winning, rechargeable Achieve is another one of Beltone’s most recent offerings.
-The hearing aids can be worn by people with mild to profound hearing loss, and they come in the following styles:
+The hearing aids are available for mild to severe hearing loss in the following styles:

 • MiniRIE (receiver in ear)